 When to say ‘I love you’ for the first time to a new partner?
 There is no right or wrong answer to this question, no hard-and-fast rule to determine when is a good time to lay your heart bare to someone, no framework to go on.
+Is saying I love you after two months the right way to go about it?
+Or is waiting 6 months a good, safe zone?
 That’s probably why this question has transcended into the realm of a perennial conundrum.
 An idée fixe of those learning the ropes of newfound loves.

-Say it too soon and you risk spooking your partner.
-Wait too long, and you may miss your moment.
+Say it too soon and you risk spooking your partner completely.
+Wait too long, and you may miss your moment and disappoint them, even.
 Knowing when is the right time to say ‘I love you’ is key to making sure your words have the right effect.

 To help you solve the mystery of how to time the declaration of your feelings right, I’ve scoured books and poured over research, spoken to people – both who have crashed and burned by saying ‘I love you’ at the wrong time and those who’ve hit the nail on the head – and delved into psychological patterns.
 Let’s get into it, shall we?

 What Does Research Say On When To Say ‘I Love You’